Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-29. A company wants to allow full access to an Amazon S3 bucket for a particular user. <br/> Which element in the S3 bucket policy holds the user details that describe who needs access to the S3 bucket?
+30. A company wants to allow full access to an Amazon S3 bucket for a particular user. <br/> Which element in the S3 bucket policy holds the user details that describe who needs access to the S3 bucket?
     - A. Principal
+      [Specifies who the policy applies to acc/user/role]
     - B. Action
+      [Defines what actions are allowed or denied]
     - C. Resource
+      [Specifies which bucket or objects the policy applies ]
     - D. Statement

     <details markdown=1><summary markdown="span">Answer</summary>